yakostro/eagle_game/GDD.md

 Lose: if morale or energy drops to 0
 Score: count how many chicks survive

-## Eagle:
+## Eagle
 - Flies through the terrain.
 Side view.
 - Placed on the left side of the screen and controled by player (goes up / down)
 - Has 'energy' and 'morale' atributes

+### Eagle control
+- Eagle can move UP an DOWN, Left and Right
+	- To move Up: W
+	- To move Down: S
+	- To move left: A
+	- To move right: D
+- No gravity applied to the eagle

+### Eagle animation
+- MAke a separate

+## Mechanics:
+### Morale and energy
-- Spends energy overtime
+- Energy loses overtime
 - Losts morale points when pass through a nest without feeding
 - The less morale points he has
 	- The faster he looses energy
 	- Visually show depression (fading of the sides of the screen fex)

-## Mechanics:
 ### Obstacles
 - Rocks, mountain peaks and maybe trees that appears on the right side of the screen and moves to the left side with the speed of eagle 'movement'.
 - Obstacles appears at the bottom and at the top